Meet the Clinical Team!

 She is experienced in helping clients with difficulties such as: anxiety, depression, ADHD, autism, trauma, bipolar disorder, fetal alcohol syndrome, substance abuse, anger management, social skills, and more.
 She has developed many group curriculums and has provided psychosocial groups for children and adolescents in areas such as anger management, social skills, self-esteem, and attention and focus.
 She has experience working within the school and juvenile justice systems.

-Her expertise has also been recognized through speaking engagements, including serving as a guest speaker and panelist at Charleston Southern University’s Musicians’ Health and Safety Seminar in February 2020, and the Mental Health Youth Summit in Myrtle Beach in 2023.
+Dr. Collins has also been invited to share her expertise as a guest speaker and panelist at professional and community events, including Charleston Southern University’s Musicians’ Health and Safety Seminar and the 2023 Mental Health Youth Summit in Myrtle Beach.